Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Historic Gardens at Weald & Downland Living Museum

-Located in Apuldram, near Chichester, Rymans Garden is a private garden that occasionally opens its doors to the public as part of the National Garden Scheme.
-One of the area’s best kept secrets by a country mile, here you’ll find bulbs, flowering shrubs, roses, ponds, and potager, alongside unusual and rare trees and shrubs.
+In West Sussex there's a huge variety of gardens to discover - you can explore them here.
+The garden visiting year begins with selected gardens displaying swathes of snowdrops and early spring flowers.
+As the warmer months arrive, there's even more to explore.
+One of our favourites is Rymans Garden, located in Apuldram, near Chichester.
+Rymans Garden is a private garden where you’ll find bulbs, flowering shrubs, roses, ponds, and potager, alongside unusual and rare trees and shrubs.
 Visit in late spring to admire the wisterias, whilst in June, hybrid musk roses fill the walled garden.
 The garden transforms once again in the late summer months when dahlias, sedums, late roses, sages and Japanese anemones come into bloom.
+See when you can visit Rymans Garden here.

 More Great Sussex Gardens